Investisseurs & Partenaires

 Venture Round in 2015

-Eden Tree is a producer and distributor of high-quality fresh vegetables, fruits, and herbs in Ghana.
-The company aims to promote healthy eating habits by engaging in the production, hygienic packaging, and distribution of a diverse range of products, including cabbage, capsicum, and broccoli, along with various spices.
-By focusing on quality and safety, Eden Tree provides Ghanaian consumers with access to fresh and properly packaged food products at competitive prices.
+Eden Tree is a producer and distributor of high-quality fresh vegetables, fruits, and herbs based in Ghana.
+The company is dedicated to promoting healthy eating habits among the Ghanaian population by offering a diverse range of products, including cabbage, capsicum, and broccoli, alongside various spices.
+Eden Tree focuses on hygienic packaging and efficient distribution to ensure that consumers have access to fresh and safely packaged food items at competitive prices.
+Through its commitment to quality and health, Eden Tree aims to enhance the nutritional standards of its community.

 PEG